 Bright’s customer support team was flooded with hundreds of calls from realtors every day, asking questions about the intricate process of publishing the listing.
 This was draining significant resources.

 Bright’s team decided to revisit the user experience of their portal.
 It shadowed realtors as they went through the process of publishing a listing.
 Observing realtors at work allowed Bright to focus on what they actually do rather than what they say they do.
 Additionally, analytics revealed which fields were most valuable to realtors and consumers.
 Based on all the data points, Bright’s UX designers overhauled the experience of its listing portal.

 The new intuitive UI allowed Bright’s users to figure out the process of listing themselves rather than contacting Bright’s customer support.
 Bright saved $600,000 by reducing customer support calls from successful digital transformation.

 Each of the above examples shows a different use case, but they all have a common theme — user experience.

 Whether it’s making ads more engaging for prospects (Hasbro), making processes more convenient for employees (DBS Bank), or making transactions more seamless for customers (McDonald’s), removing friction in user experience is a common theme in all successful digital transformation projects.
 Remembering this can prevent you from greenlighting vanity projects that bring no real value to your business.

-Want to explore popular digital transformation trends from last year?
-Check out the 2022 State of Digital Transformation.
+Want to explore popular digital transformation trends?
+Check out the 2024 Modus Create Digital Transformation Report.
 It shares insights on popular digital initiatives based on a survey of over 1,000 senior executives in the US.